'It had an evil roar': Mom recounts frantic escape from mudslide mayhem

 Several times, Ise said, they found their path blocked by walls of flames.
 Other times, it was waves of water that threatened to swamp the Subaru.

-Somehow, Mick managed to escape the flames and find his way to a nearby Birnam Wood Golf Club where an elderly guard was still at his post and directed them to higher ground.
+Somehow, Mick managed to escape the flames and find his way to the nearby Birnam Wood Golf Club where an elderly guard was still at his post and directed them to higher ground.

 “I finally saw the driveway of a home and it kind of went up and he pulled in there,” Ise said.

-Note: CORRECTION (Jan.
-11, 2018, 8:25 p.m.
-ET): A photo caption in an earlier version of this article misstated the age of Maria Ise's son Dino.
-He is 12 years old, not 14 years old.